Tesla's searing rally elicits downgrades, caution on Wall Street

 Goldman Sachs on Monday cut Tesla to "hold" equivalent rating, joining Morgan Stanley and Barclays, which downgraded the stock last week.
 The brokerages, however, raised their price targets to reflect the momentum in Tesla shares, which have soared 71% since late April and more than doubled this year.

-The EV maker's shares were down 2% in premarket trading on Monday.
+The EV maker's shares were last down 1.2% in morning trading on Monday.
 Tesla's market capitalization of $813.29 billion far outstrips that of Japan's Toyota 7203.T, which is the next biggest global car company by market value.

 The brokerages have attributed the rally, which has cost short sellers $12.68 billion this year, partly to the company benefiting from the buzz around Artificial Intelligence.